 | Primary purpose | Mood-based discovery via conversational AI | Collaborative filtering research and recommendations |

-| Recommendation approach | AI mood matching — no ratings required upfront | Collaborative filtering — improves as you rate more films |
+| Recommendation approach | AI mood matching — no ratings required upfront | Collaborative filtering — improves as you rate more movies |

 | Onboarding effort | Describe your mood and start getting picks | Rate 15+ movies to get useful recommendations |